Frequently Asked Questions

 Q: How can we access data in Data Commons?

-The data in knowledge graph can be accessed through the India Data Commons Graph Browser and APIs for Python, REST and Google Sheets.
+The data in knowledge graph can be accessed through the India Data Commons Knowledge Graph and APIs for Python, REST and Google Sheets.

 Q: How can we add our own data to knowledge graph?